ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 _Note_: This initial component design serves as a starting point for implementation, and it may undergo changes once the visual design is completed.

+#### User mention element:

+This is a containing element of the mapping elements.
+It also serves as a configuration element to pass any arbitrary values specific to the
+`@mention` users in the rich text components.

+_Component Name_

+-   `nimble-rich-text-mention-user`

+_Content_

+-   One or more `nimble-mapping-mention` elements

+#### Mapping element (mention):

+This is a mapping element which is used to map the value displays in the mapping view with the corresponding value that is stores in the markdown string.
+For example, the `username` for `@mention` is in the `text` attribute used to display in the mention view and `user-id` is in the `key` attribute stores in the markdown string.

+_Component Name_

+-   `nimble-mapping-mention`

+_Props/Attrs_

+-   `key`: string | number | boolean
+-   `text`: string

+#### User mention view:

+This is a UI component used to render the `@mention` node in rich text editor and rich text viewer when parsed or added into the components.
+This holds the styling for the `@mention` nodes.

+_Component Name_

+-   `nimble-rich-text-user-mention-view`

+_Props/Attrs_

+-   `data-id`: string
+-   `data-label`: string
+-   `data-mention`: string

+_Content_

+-   `@` + mentioned user name(text)

+#### Mention popup:

+This is a containing element that holds the `nimble-list-option` generated from the map to display the `mention` options in a dropdown list when the mention character is added into the editor(say **"@"**).
+It is also responsible for all the key down handling for selecting the option, navigating using the up/down arrow keys etc., that is related to the list options.

+_Component Name_

+-   `nimble-rich-text-mention-list-box`

+_Content_

+-   One or more `nimble-list-option` elements

 ### Anatomy

 _Shadow DOM template_